|

 misleading ads, but the problem has persisted.
 That’s part of why the

 team behind GIMP, a popular open source alternative to Adobe Photoshop, quit hosting its software on Sourceforge in 2013.
+Instead of trying to make nice, Sourceforge stirred up more hostility earlier this month when it declared

 the GIMP project “abandoned” and began hosting “mirrors” of its